EU Cookie Law Regulations

 - Analysing how visitors use a website to spot ways to improve it.

 The new cookie law was drafted to combat those websites that over-use or abuse the cookie process.
-Only a small percentage of websites do this, and most are located outside the UK or EU anyway – and so are not covered by the regulations.
+Only a small percentage of sites do this, and most are located outside the UK or EU anyway – and so are not covered by the regulations.

 Shopping basket exception